NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 Why Perform Performance Estimation
 ============================================

-NammyML allows for estimating the performance of a classification model before :term:`targets<Target>` becomes available.
+NannyML allows for estimating the performance of a classification model before :term:`targets<Target>` becomes available.
 This can be very helpful in situations where there is a significant delay in when targets becomes available but any changes in the model's performance would have a significant impact on business results.